-A Quest for Goodeids in Mexico: Searching for the Black Prince Characodon audax Smith & Miller 1986Author: Uwe Dost
+A Quest for Goodeids in Mexico: Searching for the Black Prince Characodon audax (Smith & Miller 1986)

 In May 2000 my friend Walter Kroll and I traveled through the Mexican Altiplano (the high plateau between northern Mexico’s Sierra Madre Occidental and Sierra Madre Oriental mountain ranges), searching especially for goodeids.
 Before this trip my main interest lay with the better-known livebearers of the family Poeciliidae like swordtails, guppies, and platies.
 In fact, I’d only kept only a few species of goodeids.
 One reason was that they are seldom found in petshop tanks, but another is they are generally regarded as aggressive and not very colorful.
 However, many of the goodeids we caught on our trip were very colorful, so I found myself regretting that I didn’t get interested in them before.